dido1043/SnakeGame/README.md

 # SnakeGame
-This is console snake game with C#.
+This is simple console snake game with C#.